Independent · no software sales

 Help

 I don't get paid by software vendors.
-The answer might be automation, cleanup, training, or doing nothing yet.
+The answer might be cleanup, training, a small fix, integration, or doing nothing yet.

 Sam